 AT&T has said it expects availability of its telco TV offering to reach 30 million homes over the next several years.
 On Thursday, CEO Randall Stephenson suggested growth won't stop there.

 Expansion of the U-verse footprint should follow the trajectory experienced by AT&T's broadband offering, the top executive said.
-In 1998, the company said the goal was to make the service available in 45% of its turf.
-Then costs decreased and the technology improved, which has propelled broadband's current availability to 90% of the customer base.
+In 1998, the company said the aim was to make the service available in 45% of its turf.
+Then, costs decreased and the technology improved, which has propelled broadband's current availability to 90% of the customer base.

 "There is no reason why it should be different on the video side," Stephenson said at an investor event.